 Rochester, NY 14623

 ATTN: David Travaglini

-Shipped materials will be delivered to your booth the morning of the International Opportunities Fair.
+Shipped materials will be delivered to your booth the morning of the Study/Work Abroad Fair.
 Please DO NOT send packages to The Gordon Field House.

 Please pick up a parking pass at the Welcome Center when you arrive on campus.
-The pass will be reserved under either “International Opportunities Fair” or “Study Abroad & Fellowships” and should be valid for any parking lot in the unreserved section.
+The pass will be reserved under either “Study/Work Abroad Fair” or “Study Abroad & Fellowships” and should be valid for any parking lot in the unreserved section.
 The closest parking lots would be D, V or E.